History of the Walter Reed Army Medical Center Campus

 - Since its origins, the medical care facility grew from 80 beds to a 5,500-room facility that covered more than 28 acres of floor space.

-- The campus was closed under the Base Realignment and Closure Commission process in 2011.
+- The campus was closed in 2011 under the 2005 Base Realignment and Closure Commission process.

 On November 17, 2016, the U.S. Army transferred 11.85 acres of the campus to Children’s National Hospital.